jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 ### Fork the repository

-If you're not familiar with this term, GitHub's [help pages](https://help.github.com/articles/fork-a-repo/) provide again a simple explanation:
+If you're not familiar with this term, GitHub's [help pages](https://help.github.com/articles/fork-a-repo/) provide a simple explanation:

 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.